tdspora/syngen/README.md

 * <i>run_parallel</i> - data type - boolean, default value is False
 * <i>batch_size</i> - data type - integer, must be equal to or more than 1
 * <i>random_seed</i> - data type - integer, must be equal to or more than 0
-* <i>reports</i> - data type - string, accepted values: "none" (default) - no reports will be generated, "sample" - generates a sampling report, "accuracy" - generates an accuracy report, "all" - generates both accuracy and sampling reports, "metrics_only" - fetches only accuracy metrics without generating reports.
+* <i>reports</i> - data type - string, accepted values: "none" (default) - no reports will be generated, "sample" - generates a sampling report, "accuracy" - generates an accuracy report, "all" - generates both accuracy and sampling reports, "metrics_only" - outputs the metrics information only to standard output.
 * <i>metadata_path</i> - data type - string

 The metadata can contain any of the arguments above for each table.
 If so, the duplicated arguments from the CLI